cypress-io/cypress-documentation/source/guides/core-concepts/retry-ability.md

 # Timeouts

 By default each command that retries, does so for up to 4 seconds - the {% url `defaultCommandTimeout` configuration#Timeouts %} setting.

+## Increase time to retry

-You can change this timeout for _all commands_ using your configuration file, a CLI parameter, via an environment variable, or programmatically.
+You can change this timeout for _all commands_.
+See {% url 'Configuration: Overriding Options' configuration#Overriding-Options %} for examples of overriding this option.

-For example, to set the default command timeout to 10 seconds via command line:
+For example, to set the default command timeout to 10 seconds via the command line:

 ```shell
 cypress run --config defaultCommandTimeout=10000
 ```

-See {% url 'Configuration: Overriding Options' configuration#Overriding-Options %} for other examples of overriding this option.
  We do not recommend changing the command timeout globally.
-Instead, pass the inividual command's `{ timeout: ms }` option to retry for a different period of time.
+Instead, pass the individual command's `{ timeout: ms }` option to retry for a different period of time.
 For example:

 ```javascript
 // we've modified the timeout which affects default + added assertions